Hoya Kerrii Plant Care + Tips

 How often should I water a Hoya kerrii plant?

-Since the Hoya ‘kerrii’ plants have succulent type leaves, they are good at storing water longer than your average indoor houseplant.
+Since the Hoya ‘kerrii’ plants have thick succulent type leaves, they are good at storing water longer than your average indoor houseplant.
 I have found watering them on a bi-weekly schedule seems to work well.

 I always think it’s smart to pick a watering day and check in on your plants each week on that day.
 Your plants may not even need a drink that day, but it’s a good habit to get into.